-Nottingham is a proper student city, with the studying masses making up almost 20% of the local population during term time.
-With some great clubs and live music venues as well as excellent pubs and bars, there are no shortage of options for nights out.
-Thanks to its great architecture, history and a growing independent food and drink scene, there’s a lot more than just student nights to keep you busy.
+Nottingham is a proper student city – they make up almost 20% of the local population during term-time.
+With great clubs and live music venues as well as excellent pubs and bars, there is no shortage of options for nights out.

 "Great clubs and live music venues as well as excellent pubs and bars"

 Getting around is easy.
-It’s on a major train line connecting it to London and the Midlands, and has an award-winning public transport system — including one of the UK’s few tram networks.
+The city is on a major train line connecting it to London, and has an award-winning public transport system, including one of the UK’s few tram networks.

-All of our buildings, Exchange , Newtown House and Newland House, are a short walk from Nottingham Trent University and a tram or a bus ride away from the University of Nottingham.
-Features across them include an onsite gym, laundry, social hubs and bike storage.
+All of our student accommodation buildings – Exchange , Newtown House, Nelson Court and Newland House – are a short walk from Nottingham Trent University and a tram or a bus ride from the University of Nottingham.

 Image credit: Nicola Nuttall